gitguige/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.D.
 Student in the ECE department at the University of Virginia.
 Before joining Dependable Systems and Analytics Lab at UVa in January 2019, I was an Engineer at NR Research Institute, State Grid of China.

-My research interests are at the intersection of computer systems dependability and control theory& engineering.
-I am particularly interested in engineering a safer autonomous system through resilience assessment, security validation and artificial intelligent technique.
+My research interests are at the intersection of computer systems dependability and control system theory& engineering.
+I am particularly interested in engineering safer autonomous systems through resilience assessment, security validation and artificial intelligent techniques.